 The web site of Subprimal Poetry Art is now up and running - and submissions are open for the inaugural issue.
 This has been a personal dream of mine for a long time and I'm excited to finally launch.
 I'm enthusiastic about the idea of reaching out to unusual, thought-provoking poets and artists from various corners of the universe!
 Take a look:

 39 Boys on Ground is now available on Smashwords as an ebook.
-There’s several formats to choose from including Kindle, EPUB (for Apple devices, Nook and others) or just regular PDF file for reading on just about any computer.
-You can also get it at Barnes & Nobles or via your Apple device at the Apple Store.
+There's several formats to choose from including Kindle, EPUB (for Apple devices, Nook and others) or just regular PDF file for reading on just about any computer.
+You can also get it at many other retailers (partial list below)

 Lately, I’ve been studying up on ebook publishing as I prepare my manuscript 39 Boys on Ground for ebook distribution.
 Among other things, I’ve been reading titles offered by Mark Coker, the founder of Smashwords.
 These include: